-The Principal reserves the right to modify the Company spread and the client may experience widened spreads and execution at the best available price under certain market conditions (for example, fundamental announcements, where there is a fast moving market or low liquidity).
+The Principal reserves the right to modify the spread and the client may experience widened spreads and execution at the best available price under certain market conditions (for example, fundamental announcements, where there is a fast moving market or low liquidity).

-Most trades will be automatically priced and executed by the Company's automated internal trading systems.
-However, depending on factors, for example, unusual market conditions or the size and nature of the client order a financial instrument may be manually priced and/or an order may be manually executed.
+Most trades will be automatically priced and executed by the Principal's automated internal trading systems.
+However, depending on factors, for example, unusual market conditions or the size and nature of the client order a financial instrument may be manually priced and/or an order may be manually executed by the Principal.

 During times of high demand manual pricing and/or execution may cause delays in processing an order which in turn can have an impact on the price and speed at which the order is executed.
-The Company is committed to providing the most competitive trading technology and is constantly striving to minimize the risk of delays.
+The Principal is committed to providing the most competitive trading technology and is constantly striving to minimize the risk of delays.

-In the case of any communication or technical failure, as well as any incorrect reflection on the quotes feed, the Company reserves the right not to execute an order or change the opening and/or closing price of a particular order in accordance with requirements of the engagement with the Principal.
+In the case of any communication or technical failure, as well as any incorrect reflection on the quotes feed, the Principal reserves the right not to execute an order or change the opening and/or closing price of a particular order in accordance with requirements of the engagement with the Principal.

-Where the Principal transmits the client's order to the Liquidity Provider(s) for execution, the order may be executed against the Liquidity Provider(s) or executed within the ECN of the Liquidity Provider(s).
+Where the Principal transmits the client's order to the liquidity provider(s) for execution, the order may be executed against the liquidity provider(s) or executed within the ECN of the liquidity provider(s).
+Such liquidity provider(s) being an offshore liquidity provider and not within the jurisdiction of South Africa.
 9. Specific Instructions

-In circumstances where the client provides the Company with a specific instruction as to how to execute an order and the Company has accepted this instruction, then the Company will execute the order in accordance with that specific instruction.
+In circumstances where the client provides the Principal with a specific instruction as to how to execute an order and the Principal has accepted this instruction, then the Principal will execute the order in accordance with that specific instruction.

-Nevertheless, if the client provides a specific instruction to carry out an order, then by executing that order the Company will be complying with the Company's duty to provide the client with best execution.
-This may result in being unable to apply this Policy.
+Nevertheless, if the client provides a specific instruction to carry out an order, then by executing that order the Principal will be complying with the Principal's duty to provide the client with best execution.
+This may result in the Principal being unable to apply this Policy.

-10. Execution venue
+10. Execution Venue

-The Principal will enter into all transactions with the client as principal (counterparty) and act as the sole execution venue for all client orders.
-The client is required to open and close a position of any particular financial instrument with the Principal via the trading platform of the Company.
+The Principal will enter into all transactions with the client as principal (counterparty) and act as the sole Execution Venue for all client orders.
+The client is required to open and close a position of any particular financial instrument with the Principal via the trading platform of the Principal.

 Where there is only one possible venue, best execution is achieved by execution on that venue.
 Best execution is a process, which considers various factors, not an outcome.
-This means that, when the Company is executing an order for a client, the Company must execute it in accordance with its execution policy but the Company does not guarantee that the exact price requested will be obtained in all circumstances and, in any event, the factors may lead to a different result in a particular transaction.
+This means that, when the Principal is executing an order for a client, the Principal must execute it in accordance with this Policy but the Principal does not guarantee that the exact price requested will be obtained in all circumstances and, in any event, the factors may lead to a different result in a particular transaction.